Ratakor/ubik/README.md

 # File structure
 This shouldn't be in readme.
-TODO: move init function at the end of file?
+TODO: move init function at the end of file (or top?)

 1. imports
 2. type definitions